VishalPawar1010/SpringBoot_Angular_FullStackWebApp/Documentation/quality_metrics.md

-Learning and skill building objectives by building Practice project
+Learning and skill building objectives by developing Practice project

 Code Quality and system design
 1. Design patterns and architecture